Liz Sanbourne: Backstory

 Liz Sanbourne is the adopted daughter of Mr. Sanbourne and Ruby Lincoln and the adoptive sister of Eve Russell, who is Ruby's daughter from a previous marriage.
 Eve and Liz are both unaware of the adoption, believing that they were half-sisters.
-Mr. Sanbourne repeatedly molested Liz after Eve left home to be a nightclub singer, and a prostitute, and start a relationship with businessman Julian Crane.
+Mr. Sanbourne repeatedly molested Liz after Eve left home and became a nightclub singer and a prostitute and started a relationship with businessman Julian Crane.
 Liz blamed Eve for abandoning her to her father's sexual abuse.
 When she was fourteen, Liz went to Boston in search of Eve.
 She tracked down Julian at a jazz club to talk to him about her sister and their relationship.
 Later that night, Alistair Crane, Julian's father, raped Liz in his son's apartment; Julian was passed out in a drunken stupor in the same room and was unaware of what happened.
 The rape resulted in Liz's pregnancy with Chad Harris-Crane, who was later believed to be Eve and Julian's son; Liz gave up her baby for adoption at birth, and was forced to undergo surgery that left her barren.